vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/README.md

 After successful completion of the above provision command, VMBC_URL (VMware Blockchain Deployment URL) will be printed on the console.
 An example would be VMBC_URL=http://192.168.49.2:30545.
 Note that the IP address could be different in your minkikube setup.
 For VMware Blockchain Deployment, the chainid is 5000.
+If you are using Hardhat, replace the url with the above VMBC_URL and chainid with 5000 in hardhat.config.ts.
+An example would be in the "networks" section, "concord" endpoint in https://github.com/vmware-samples/vmware-blockchain-samples/blob/master/hardhat/hardhat.config.ts.
 ```
 # VMware Blockchain Healthcheck
 ```